About the course

 You can’t claim both a bursary and a scholarship - you can only claim one.

-- GCSE English and Maths at grade 4 or above, or equivalent.
+- GCSE English and Maths at grade 4 or above (grade C or above) or equivalent.

-- If your degree qualification does not meet our normal entrance requirements, you may be offered a place conditionally on the successful completion of a Subject Knowledge Enhancement programme (SKE).
-We would expect you to have an A level (or equivalent) in the subject.
+- If the degree qualification does not meet our normal entrance requirements, a place may be offered conditionally on the successful completion of a Subject Knowledge Enhancement programme (SKE).

 About the training provider